windweaver828/retrovidsaver/README.md

 - Note - This program runs with root priveleges
 * Dependencies
     - python2.7 - should be preinstalled on most linux systems
-    - cron - to run on boot
+    - supervisor - for starting and managing services
     - xautolock - starts the screensaver after so long of idle time
     - xtrlock - optionally locks keyboard and mouse on screensaver
     - xbacklight - sets display brightness for screensaver